 the science behind magic shell

-Coconut oil is solid at room temperature, so is chocolate.
-We melt them together making a rich chocolate sauce, and then, when it hits the cold surface of ice cream, the sauce immediately hardens, forming a ‘shell’ around the ice cream.
+Coconut oil has a high melting point (77F) and is solid at room temperature, so is chocolate.
+We melt them together making a rich chocolate sauce, and then, when it hits the cold surface of ice cream, the saturated fats in the coconut oil immediately harden, forming a ‘shell’ around the ice cream.
 Magical!

 variation ideas

-I’m sure this has dawned on you already, but you can do all sorts of creative variations with this sauce.
+I’m sure this has dawned on you already, but you can do all sorts of creative variations on the magic shell theme.

 - I tested the recipe with white chocolate and the same proportions hold.